There's truly nothing more disappointing than an automated, robotic, lifeless email from a company.

 4. Angry Customer Response Email Template

 Uh oh.
-You've got an angry customer.
+You've got an angry customer, and they want to leave your business.
 This could have happened for a range of reasons.
-They might even be angry about external factors and not necessarily your business.
+They might even be mad about external factors and not necessarily your business.

 I am so sorry to hear that you have had such a poor experience that you no longer want to work with us.

 Customer satisfaction is always a number one priority for us.
 I'm deeply sorry that that wasn't clearly demonstrated to you.

 As much as I hate to see you go, I completely understand how upset you must feel.
 I apologize again for any trouble we may have caused you.
 Good luck with your business, and I wish you all the best.